bcw222/chromium-website/site/chromium-os/developer-library/reference/infrastructure/moblab/releasenotes/index.md

 *   [Wyvern (puff) OS Recovery Image](https://storage.googleapis.com/moblab-recovery-images/chromeos_14526.55.0_puff-moblab_recovery_stable-channel_mp-v3.bin.zip)

+# June 17th 2024: Moblab Release

+**You should reboot Moblab when tests are not running to get this latest version of the software.**
+After the update you will be running Moblab version R-2.25.1

+**Highlights**
+- Removed the obsolete faft_setup suite

 # June 5th 2024: Moblab Release

 **You should reboot Moblab when tests are not running to get this latest version of the software.**